gopish-data/Sales-Dashboard-Excel/README.md

 The dashboard helps users monitor key business metrics and gain insights into sales trends through interactive visualizations and filters.

 ## What I Did in This Project
-- Cleaned and prepared the sales dataset
+- prepared the sales dataset
 - Created Pivot Tables for data analysis
 - Built KPI cards to display important business metrics
 - Designed an interactive dashboard layout